selkovjr/gt-2-thermistor-experiment/README.md

 ![thermal gradient](gradient.heatsink.png)

-> The series labeled *fool's errand* shows how the gradient in the heatsink model varies with probe temperature.
-It is flipped and scaled 15% for easier comparison with the previous model, *lucky strike*.
+> The series labeled *fool's errand* (red) shows how the gradient in the heatsink model varies with probe temperature.
+It is flipped and scaled 15% for easier comparison with the previous model, *lucky strike* (green).